UPPMAX/naiss_intro_python/docs/reflections/20250424/README.md

 available.
 I did not ask for help, because I felt I had talked too much: it was at 9:17 that we started doing exercises.
 At 9:17, I could have set them to work, but I did not feel the need either.
 Next time, encourage them to be absent.
-Ssure, they are always welcome, but I will manage :-)
+Sure, they are always welcome, but I will manage :-)

 - [ ] Encourage colleagues to be absent